-- They have a receipt of written confirmation of its legality, or the payment has been made in face of immediate threat of physical harm or loss of liberty AND has been reported to a senior manager - it is the specific obligation of any person who has made a facilitation payment to ensure the details of any payment are provided to a senior manager - it is the specific obligation of that senior manager to ensure the details of this payment are recorded and passed to Top Management - failure to do so by either of these parties will be considered an automatic breach of the Anti-Bribery policy - a record of any facilitation payment will be kept and available for review by the Governing Body at any time.
+- They have a receipt of written confirmation of its legality, or the payment has been made in face of immediate threat of physical harm or loss of liberty AND has been reported to a senior manager. - It is the specific obligation of any person who has made a facilitation payment to ensure the details of any payment are provided to a senior manager. - It is the specific obligation of that senior manager to ensure the details of this payment are recorded and passed to Top Management. - Failure to do so by either of these parties will be considered an automatic breach of this Anti-bribery Policy. - A record of any facilitation payment will be kept and available for review by the Governing Body at any time.

-We reserve the right to investigate a facilitation payment made by any member of the Organisation or business associate.
-We also reserve the right to implement any sanction we consider appropriate if, following investigation, we consider this policy to have been breached.
+We reserve the right to investigate a facilitation payment made by any member of the organisation or business associate.
+We also reserve the right to implement any sanction we consider appropriate if, following investigation, we consider this Anti-bribery Policy to have been breached.
 These sanctions could include, but are not limited to, termination of contracts of either employment and/or third parties.
-In these circumstances all other relevant Gardiner & Theobald People & Development Policies & Procedures would also apply.
+In these circumstances all other relevant G&T People & Development (P&D) policies & procedures would also apply.

-09 / RULES CONCERNING CHARITABLE DONATIONS AND SPONSORSHIP
+8. RULES CONCERNING CHARITABLE DONATIONS AND SPONSORSHIP